State-Wide Student Show

 If selected:

-• an Artist Statement, if your student has either written one or made a video
+- an Artist Statement, if your student wrote one

 Recognition: